Banca Finnat: Some history

+In August 2022, Banca Finnat acquired a minority stake (9.9%) in Hedge Invest, an investment company led by Alessandra Manuli, with the possibility of acquiring another 15% stake in three years' time.

+Since 2022, Banca Finnat is no longer listed on the Stock Exchange, the Roman institution leaves Piazza Affari after 83 years.

 Headquarters and major offices

-Palazzo Altieri, the headquarters of Banca Finnat, was designed halfway through the 17th century by the architect Antonio De' Rossi, and subsequently decorated by several artists on the request of Pope Clement X. At the end of the 18th century the building became an important monument to the Roman and International Neoclassicism.
+Palazzo Altieri, the headquarters of Banca Finnat, was designed halfway through the 17th century by the architect Antonio De' Rossi, and subsequently decorated by several artists on the request of Pope Clement X. At the end of the 18th century, the building became an important monument to the Roman and International Neoclassicism.
 It is still regarded today as a fine example of the Baroque architectural and artistic style.
 In the entrance hall of the Bank the frescoed ceiling portrays the "Apotheosis of Romulus", a piece by Domenico Maria Canuti.